-The town's procedures for responding to emergencies are based on its "Emergency Operations Plan 2012, developed under the authority of the Rhode Island Civil Defense Preparedness Act of 1973, and updated in 1994.
-The 2012 plan established a "Jamestown Emergency Management Agency" to develop plans, and to be responsible, for any kind of emergency the town might have to confront.
+The town's procedures for responding to emergencies are based on its "Emergency Operations Plan 2012 November 1992", developed under the authority of the Rhode Island Civil Defense Preparedness Act of 1973, and updated in 1994.
+The 2012 1992 plan established a "Jamestown Emergency Management Agency" to develop plans, and to be responsible, for any kind of emergency the town might have to confront.
 Response to specific emergencies as they arise is the responsibility of the "Council of Emergency", which reports to the town council and town administrator (who together constitute the "Council of Defense").
-In this command structure the harbormaster reports to all three organizations and is a member of the "Council of Emergency" along with the chief of police, the fire chief, the town engineer, etc. The harbor commission has no role to play.
+In this command structure the harbormaster reports to all three organizations and is a member of the "Council of Emergency"--along with the chief of police, the fire chief, the town engineer, etc. The harbor commission has no role to play.

 Hurricanes and other severe storms are almost certain to do more damage than any other emergency in the harbor commission's area of concern.
 Over the years hurricanes have caused extensive damage to Conanicut Island and to the boats in its waters: high winds, flood waters, and storm surges have taken lives and destroyed both boats and waterfront facilities.
-The town's current response to hurricanes may be found in its 18-page document "Hurricane Defense" (approved by the town council in 2012, which spells out precisely the steps to be taken by the appropriate town authorities in the progressing stages from hurricane watch, to hurricane warning, to any post-hurricane crises that may arise.
+The town's current response to hurricanes may be found in its 18-page document "Hurricane Defense" (approved by the town council in 2012 on August 24, 1992), which spells out precisely the steps to be taken by the appropriate town authorities in the progressing stages from hurricane watch, to hurricane warning, to any post-hurricane crises that may arise.
 The harbormaster's assigned responsibilities are almost exclusively dedicated to the safety of boaters, of boats, and--in conjunction with others--of waterfront property.

 The best possible defense against hurricanes is preparedness.
 Improperly located or maintained moorings, poorly secured boats, and an uninformed and unprepared public can result in serious risk to life and property.
 Preparation for hurricanes has been an ongoing concern of the harbor commission.
 In 2000 the Commission produced a two-page flier, "HURRICANE READY?
 Tips for Preparing for a Hurricane Strike", which it sent to each mooring permit holder and distributed further through marinas, yacht clubs, and other appropriate locations.
+(See Appendix B-1 for "Hurricane Defense" [1992] and the flyer "Hurricane Ready?"
+[2000].